Save the date for the 2023 Development of Distinction Awards: Feb 7, 2023

 - NOT already recognized as a finalist in a previous ULI Houston Development of Distinction Awards programs.

 - For clarification, please contact ULI Houston

 - Nominate projects with an established track record.
 This award is not intended to help market a vacant or brand-new property.

 - Financial performance is a required element of any winning nomination.
 If a submitter does not wish to disclose sensitive financial information, then provide other means of validating performance, such as percent of the project that has sold or leased, achieving or exceeding forecast, or, for non-profits, demonstrated stewardship of resources and achievement of mission or expansion of services.

 - Include attractive photography of the project showing people interacting with it.
+DO NOT rely on renderings.
 Show special elements the judges should consider, such as landscaping that preserved mature trees, public spaces that encourage community interaction, special energy-conserving features, etc. Before-and-after photos are very helpful.
-Examples of great people photos are below.

 - Include third-party validation of your claims wherever possible.
 Testimonials and other endorsements are very helpful.

 - Explain how this project has had a positive impact on its surroundings: How does it benefit the larger community?
 Has it started a trend that has been emulated by other developers?
 Did it improve the image of an area enough to stimulate additional, high-quality development?
 Has the project made a positive impact on the health of the community?